How To Launch An App Successfully

-- Make the referral process easy : Once someone has opted in to invite their friend, make sure the process is easy and appealing.
-For example inviting by using Facebook, phone number or email ID are some of the best ways to get started with.
+- Make the referral process easy: Once someone has opted in to invite their friend, make sure the process is easy and appealing.
+For example, inviting by using Facebook, phone number or email ID is some of the best ways to get started with.
 Also, if you can give an incentive to your users for bringing in a referral, there’s nothing better than that.
 Offering a coupon, unlocking a level in a game or increasing your user’s game level are good ways to get started.

 In A Nutshell

 On a concluding note, I’d like to mention that understanding what your app stands for, knowing who your target audience is and deploying strategies which include the same can help you gain a successful level of traction.

 The way forward from there is constant optimisation and better product features/experience as you grow.